financelurker/binance-firefly-iii/README.md

 This module runs stateless next to your Firefly-iii instance (as Docker container or standalone) and periodically processes new data from Binance.

+Disclaimer:
+This app needs access tokens for your Firefly-III instance and a valid API-Key for your Binance account.
+It is aboslutely okay to only give read-permissions to that Binance API-Key, as there will be no writing actions to Binance itself.

 ## Imported Movements from Binance to Firefly-III

 The following movements on your Binance account will be imported to your FireFly-III instance: